 The Admissions office determines each student’s residency status when the completed application for admission is received and processed.
 The decision is based on the information contained in the application for admission, transcripts, and other documents required for admission.
 The residency status determined at this time remains in effect until the student either (1) fulfills the requirements for residency and petitions for reclassification or (2) loses residency by his or her absence from Alabama with intent to become a resident of another state.
 Residency status is reviewed after any absence from the university of one year [three consecutive semesters] or more.

 In Alabama, nineteen (19) is the age of majority.
 Persons under the age of nineteen are considered minors under the law.
 The residency status for students under nineteen is based upon the residence of the student’s “supporting person” as that term is defined in the Non-resident Tuition Policy.
-In most cases a person must be 19 to begin to establish residency apart from his or her parents, legal custodian, or guardian.

-A student’s residency status is not based on the length of time that he or she attends the University.
+No. A student’s residency status is not based on the length of time that he or she attends the University.
 Alabama law stipulates that an individual living in Alabama for the purpose of attending school is to be considered a non-resident student.
 Students admitted as non-residents remain as such until and unless sufficient evidence is submitted that demonstrates fulfillment of the requirements listed in the University’s Residency Policy.

 A noncitizen with a visa that prohibits establishing a residence in Alabama during any portion of the durational period may not be granted resident student status.
 Other noncitizens may qualify for resident student status by meeting all requirements for residency outlined previously, or having been granted refugee status and meeting all other requirements for residence.